 There are two main types of air conditioning systems: evaporative and refrigerative.
 By Improving the efficiency of an air conditioner, you will need less energy to generate the same amount of cooling.
 That is, the compressor won’t need as much energy to cool the space.

-The design of the building is of major concern with respect to the amount of external heat enters the building and therefore how hard the air conditioner will need to work to maintain the set temperature.
+The design of the building is of major concern with respect to the amount of external heat entering the building and therefore how hard the air conditioner will need to work to maintain the set temperature.
 In poorly designed buildings, some simple ways of reducing this effect include:

 insulation